TrippTrapp84/StudioWidgets/README.md

 No longer applicable.

 ## Using the library
 Since this fork of the library uses plugin functionality, I have changed the way you use and load the library.
-In order to use the library from now on, load the library first using the code below in your main script (so that it has access to the plugin object):
+In order to use the library from now on, load it first using the code below in your main script (so that it has access to the plugin object):
 ```Lua
 local Widgets = require(StudioWidgetsFolder.Require)(plugin)
 ```